-It tan't regring but it's not week either.
-With all the talk of demand weakness last year, Chinese demand still grow by 1,6 mm bild year on year, However, China has always bought crude, not just for domestic. production, but also to eop ort refined products, and that's the bit that we will see less and less of The government bn1: going to give these product export quotas In abundance and the first round for this year confirmed that.
-The market was expecting 30 million tions and we only saw.
-19 million tons.
-So, the Issue is that China. domestic demand is growing, but withing capacity by a lot more, and the country tr curtailing refined exports.

-Did US of production levels last year at price the market?
-That it what really shifted market fundamentals, rather than demand.
-A lot of it was driven by MSA activity.
+It isn't roaring but it's not weak either.
+With all the talk of demand weakness last year, Chinese demand still grew by 1.6mn b/d year on year.
+However, China has always bought crude, not just for domestic production, but also to export refined products, and that's the bit that we will see less and less of.
+The government isn't going to give those product export guotas in abundance and the first round for this year confirmed that.
+The market was expecting 30 million tons and we only saw 19 million tons.
+So, the issue is that China domestic demand is growing, but refining capacity by a lot more, and the country is curtailing refined exports.
+Did US oil production levels last year surprise the market?
+That is what really shifted market fundamentals, rather than demand.
+A lot of it was driven by M&A activity.
 We were expecting growth of about 600,000 b/d but it came in at a million, and that was the mismatch.
-But growth is expected to slow this year; if it comes in at about 500,000 b/d, that will provide some talwinds for prices to go up in the summer.
-Have Russian oil suports and flow swiffed into a their potent?
-Russia has talked about cutting exports rather than production and that's what is tor/using people.
+But growth is expected to slow this year; if it comes in at about 300,000 b/d, that will provide some tailwinds for prices to go up in the summer.
+Have Russian oil exports and flows settled into a fixed pattern?
+Russia has talked about cutting exports rather than production and that's what is confusing people.
 They have been cutting by about 300,000-400,000 b/d month on month, but there are also variations such as winter weather and frontloading exports, for example.
 But the trade patterns won't change this year, with most exports continuing to go to Asia and the rest into Turkey.
-What is interesting is that less Russian oil is going into india because Russia is finding better value elsewhere, so india is now having to go to Middle East suppliers.
-US governic outlook and impact on oil some of The biggest uncertainty for oil markets is US Fed policy and some people think it has overtightened.
+What is interesting is that less Russian oil is going into India because Russia is finding better value elsewhere, so India is now having to go to Middle East suppliers.
+US economic outlook and impact on oil demand?

+The biggest uncertainty for oil markets is US Fed policy and some people think it has overtightened.
 We've started to see the credit ratings of many companies going down and consumers starting to hurt, particularly in lower income groups.

-So, demand growth will be kept in check; It won't be too weak but will come in below the 2.5mm b/d that we saw in 2023.
-Impact of Europe's economic parternance on oil markets?
+So, demand growth will be kept in check; it won't be too weak but will come in below the 2.5mn b/d that we saw in 2023.

+Impact of Europe's economic performance on oil markets?

 We know demand is going to decline.

-Last year, it didn't by as much as we had expected.
-The question is, can it do a repeat of that?
-If demand declines by 100,000-200,000 b/d, that's manageable given the growth elsewhere in Asia, Middle East and Latin America, but if Buropean economies take another step down or we get a decline of 500,000 b/d, that will be material.
-However, I think the worst should be behind us in the rear view mirror.
+Last year, it didn't by as much as we had

+expected.
+The question is, can it do a

+repeat of that?
+If demand declines by

+100,000-200,000 b/d, that's manageable

+given the growth elsewhere in Asia, Middle

+East and Latin America, but if European

+economies take another step down or we

+get a decline of 500,000 b/d, that will be

+material.
+However, I think the worst should

+be behind us in the rearview mirror.

 Forecasting Peak Oil Demand: What, Where, When, and Why?